 Glass Cleaning Cloths

 Glass cleaning cloths are a MUST on set when you’re photographing drinks.
 You’d be surprised how easily glassware will pick up dust and finger prints.
-It can be pretty time consuming to correct those unwanted marks in editing, so get some cleaning cloths and keep your glassware as clean as you can on set.
+It can be pretty time consuming to correct those unwanted marks during post production, so get some cleaning cloths and keep your glassware as clean as you can on set.

 Cotton Gloves